What are Canonical Tags in SEO

 Better User Experience

-Canonical tags guide users to the desired version of your pages, ensuring a cohesive user experience and enhancing engagement metrics such as time spent on site and bounce rate.
+Canonical tags direct users to the preferred version of your pages, promoting a seamless user experience and improving engagement metrics like time on site and bounce rate

 Conclusion